Sunday, 8 March 2026

 Lincoln Cathedral

-Different to Lincoln Cathedral this building is a privately owned and home to George Herbert and his wife Fiona, the 8th Earl and Countess of Carnarvon (Lord and Lady Carnarvon).
+Different to Lincoln Cathedral this building is a privately owned and is home to George Herbert and his wife Fiona, the 8th Earl and Countess of Carnarvon (Lord and Lady Carnarvon).

 The castle offers guided tours and seasonal public openings.
 Their tours include Living with a Film Crew and Real Lives and Film Sets guided tours.
 These are for the purpose of film lovers and give an insight into the Downton Abbey series in particular.
 Along with the knowledge about the programme, tour guides inform people on the history of the castle and the real historical artifacts used throughout it.